Boiler Room (film): Critical response

 On Rotten Tomatoes the film has an approval rating of 66% based on reviews from 104 critics.
 The site's consensus is: "Its ending is disappointingly tidy, but Boiler Room boasts just enough sharp writing and brisk pacing to make getting there worthwhile."
 On Metacritic the film has a score of 63 out of 100 based on reviews from 34 critics, indicating "generally favorable" reviews Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.

-The performances of Giovanni Ribisi, Vin Diesel, and Nia Long received positive attention from critics.

 Multiple critics noted the film's echoes of other corporate greed films like Wall Street and Glengarry Glenn Ross.
 Malcolm Johnson of the Hartford Courant wrote "Affleck, the best-known actor in the ensemble, proves no match for Alec Baldwin of Glengarry,' who played a similar character in David Mamet's look at a phony real estate operation."
 He also said "the screenplay misses the verbal pyrotechnics of both [Oliver] Stone and Mamet."
 A. O. Scott of The New York Times wrote Giovanni Ribisi "captures Seth's man-child suavity as well as his childish sensitivity, and the sweetness underneath his cynicism", and "Nia Long brings wit and patience to the underwritten role of Marlin's receptionist and Seth's love interest, a black woman surrounded by white guys trying to act like homeboys."
 Vin Diesel was also cited as being one of the more "likable" characters at the brokerage firm.

 Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of 4 stars and wrote: "Has the high-octane feel of real life, closely observed."
 Emanuel Levy of Variety gave the film a mixed review and said while it "begins extremely well as a saga of greed and conspicuous consumption...it gradually loses its bite."
 Levy also praised Affleck for his performance.
 James Berardinelli of ReelViews gave it 3 out of 4 stars and called it "A compelling movie-going experience."
 Berardinelli praised the attention to detail and said the film achieves "the same sort of insight into stock brokering that Glengarry Glenn Ross offered into sales.
 In fact, this aspect of the film is what makes Boiler Room a compelling movie-going experience.
 The characters and plot become secondary to the setting and atmosphere."